Parsing and evaluating problems¶

 supports scalar valued variables, not TensorVariables, at the moment.

-The generic evaluator is utilized by solvers that do not expect, or require, the
+The polars evaluator is utilized by solvers that do not expect, or require, the

 exact formulation of the problem.
 That is, heuristics based and gradient-free